yperez0914/SQL-Challenge/README.md

 <br>

 # Data Engineering
 Using the information provided from multiple CSV files, I created an EDR for the data.
-The following relationships were defined in the EDR:
+The following relationships were defined in the EDR: <br>
 Table | Primary Key
 -------------------------
 employees | emp_no